Carnagion/dissertation/interim/interim.typ

 == Data

-// TODO: Start off less abruptly

-The datasets as well as the ICAO separations between each pair of aircraft used for this project were obtained from the University of Bologna Operations Research Group's freely accessible online #link("https://site.unibo.it/operations-research/en/research/library-of-codes-and-instances-1")[library of codes and instances].
+An initial dataset of instances was needed to test the implementation on -- these, as well as the ICAO separations between each pair of aircraft in them, were obtained from the University of Bologna Operations Research Group's freely accessible online #link("https://site.unibo.it/operations-research/en/research/library-of-codes-and-instances-1")[library of instances].
 These instance sets were also used in previous works @furini-improved-horizon. // TODO: Reference Furini's earlier paper

 === Data Generation